This Plant Profile is longer than usual for a few reasons:

 If cow milk can’t be ingested, fresh homemade almond milk can be used.

 Other herbs can be added; ginger, cinnamon and cardamom are common.

 Take as a extract in capsule form.
 There are differing views on the extract.
 I think it is best as a short term acute approach – using it to begin work on chronic inflammation or an acute injury.
 Some products combine the curcumin extract with Boswellic Acid or Ginger which are both helpful for inflammation.

-Mix the powder into yogurt, hummus or applesauce or make the paste as described above.
+Mix the powder into yogurt, hummus (add extra oliove oil to the hummus so it doesn’t become too thick) or applesauce or make the paste as described above.

 Tincture or Tea (Alcohol & Water Extracts)

 The chemistry of turmeric shows it is not fully extracted in alcohol.
 Yet some Western herbalists have had good success with combining the fresh root of turmeric with Yerba Manza in tincture form for inflammation and other herbalists tincture turmeric powder with good results.